HwWobbe/WipHww/README.md

 # 2022-09:
 * Investigate DiigoH <> gMail
 * * https://diigo.com/0puuey
-* does Revert perform a decrement?
-* Continue to learn GIT
 * investigate Gist(s) further
 * * * confirm they are (by nature) public
 * followup needed